OliviaLJY/Intelligent-Fitness-System/backend/TESTING.md

-# 🧪 Smart Fitness System Backend Testing Guide
+# 🧪 Intelligent Fitness System Backend Testing Guide

 This guide will help you test the Smart Fitness System backend thoroughly.